fgasdia/LMPTools.jl/README.md

 [LongwaveModePropagator.jl](https://github.com/fgasdia/LongwaveModePropagator.jl) exports `GROUND`, which is a dictionary of standard combinations of conductivity and relative permittivity.

-This package includes a global ground conductivity map (possibly the same one used by [LWPC](https://apps.dtic.mil/sti/citations/ADA350375), but admittedly the exact provenance of this file is unknown) and functions which can be used to obtain the ground conductivity, relative permittivity, or `GROUND` index code.
+This package includes a global ground conductivity map and functions which can be used to obtain the ground conductivity, relative permittivity, or `GROUND` index code.
+The map is the same one used by [LWPC](https://apps.dtic.mil/sti/citations/ADA350375), which is based on [(Morgan, 1986)](https://apps.dtic.mil/sti/citations/AD0675771).

 ```julia
 get_groundcode(lat, lon)